jordandesotle/AutoMinecraft/neural_network/README.md

 - **config**: Contains configuration files for the neural network.
   - `config.py`: Configuration parameters for the model, training, and data.
+  - `hyperparameters.py`: Hyperparameters for the training the model

 - **data**: Directory for organizing training and validation data.
 See `data/README.md` for more details on the structure of the data.